AC Magnetic solution

 This application takes into account the currents induced in the conducting regions (eddy currents).
 It also considers the skin effects* and the proximity effects in the conducting regions.

-Note: For more information about the Magnetic AC workflow, please consult:
+Note: For more information about the AC Magnetic workflow, please consult:

 Solution dialog box

-The Magnetic AC solution is currently available only for the 3D domain.
+The AC Magnetic solution is currently available only for the 3D domain.

 Important results

-The results obtained with Magnetic AC solutions are:
+The results obtained with AC Magnetic solutions are:

-• the same as for a Magneto Static application
+• the same as for a Magnetostatic application

 • the induced currents and the power losses by Joule effect in eddy current regions